theintern/intern/docs/writing_tests.md

 });
 ```

-The `async` property is a function that can be used to identify an asynchronous test as the standard [`this.async`](#testing-asynchronous-code) method doesn’t work properly with benchmark tests.
+The `async` function is used to identify asynchronous benchmark tests as the standard [`this.async`](#testing-asynchronous-code) method doesn’t work properly with benchmark tests.

 ```js
 registerSuite('Performance', {